-First time in Latvia, original works by Salvador Dali, are now in Center of Contemporary Art in Riga and this exhibition is realized in partnership with Collection Kesauri.
-Exhibition is open 20/01/2015 to 25/09/2015 and is featuring 112 original works of greatest master of our time.
+Following the success of this exhibition in Latvia, first time in Slovakia, original works by Salvador Dali, are now in Gallery Art Point, Prievidza and this exhibitions is realized in partnership with Collection Kesauri.
+Exhibition is open 13/01/2017 to 01/03/2017 and is featuring 112 original works of greatest master of our time.

 The exhibition "Hidden faces" is composed by exhibits from Collection Kesauri of original works made by Salvador Dali : Serigraphs on silk, tapestries, lithographs, ceramics, works in bronze, silver, applied arts, and also Dali’s and Gala’s personal items.
 The exhibition "Hidden faces" highlights the major key aspects of work of the greatest artist of our time - Salvador Dali and reveals unknown limits of his work.